mixu/mg/readme.md

 ## Creating / reading / updating / deleting

-How `m3` hooks into CRUD:
+How `mg` hooks into CRUD:

-- Create: `m3` uses the `.sync` function to get notified of newly created instances once the backend returns a response that contains an id.
+- Create: `mg` uses the `.sync` function to get notified of newly created instances once the backend returns a response that contains an id.
 These models are added to the cache, and any streaming collections are notified.
-- Read: `m3` provides the `.find` and `.hydrate` APIs for reading in and hydrating related models
+- Read: `mg` provides the `.find` and `.hydrate` APIs for reading in and hydrating related models
 - Update: the normal `Backbone.sync` behavior takes place.
-Since `m3` ensures that only one instance of a class + id pair exists on the client side, any updates trigger events on the same instance of the model.
-For properties that are models or collections of models, `m3` hooks into the `.save` and triggers a save on the related collection or model (one level deep).
+Since `mg` ensures that only one instance of a class + id pair exists on the client side, any updates trigger events on the same instance of the model.
+For properties that are models or collections of models, `mg` hooks into the `.save` and triggers a save on the related collection or model (one level deep).
-- Delete: `m3` should also remove the model from all collections and remove it from the cache.
+- Delete: `mg` should also remove the model from all collections and remove it from the cache.

 ## Save API

 Saving collection add/remove actions; should be done when the model containing the relation collection is saved.

-For properties that are models or collections of models, `m3` hooks into the `.save` and triggers a save on the related collection or model (one level deep).
+For properties that are models or collections of models, `mg` hooks into the `.save` and triggers a save on the related collection or model (one level deep).

 ## Cache API